 - You are a Canadian citizen who studied at a Canadian university where the language of instruction is French;

-- You are an international applicant whose primary language is not English and you graduated from a non-Canadian university where the language of instruction and examination is not English, BUT you have completed a minimum of one year of coursework at a post-secondary institution where the language of instruction is English.
-You must provide transcripts for your period of study and an official statement from your institution confirming the use of English as the language of instruction and examination.
+- You are an international applicant whose primary language is not English but you have completed a degree program at a university where the language of instruction and examination has largely been in English.
+If you are such an international applicant, an official statement from your institution will be required, confirming the use of English as the language of instruction and examination.

 Several English language testing services are acceptable.
 The most common test is the TOEFL or IELTS.

 For those writing the TOEFL the TWE (Test of Written Language) is compulsory.
 The minimum TOEFL score requirement is 600 with a TWE of 5 on the paper-based scale; and 100 (out of 120) on the internet based test with a 22 (out of 30) for the writing/speaking portion.

 Back to Top